Building Apps in a Document Centric World

 I eluded to this a bit with my tangent on Flash, but one of the major challenges faced on the front end is that you have no control over where your code is executed.
 Various browsers and their versions can vary wildly in how (or if) they support specific language features.
 You have to contend with bugs that are specific to one vendor's browser, at a specific version.
 This is getting better with "evergreen" browsers, but the issue of differences between vendors will likely always exist.

 Beyond the implementation/support issue, we also have to contend with varied network speeds.
-Some customers will have slower networks in general based on geography and varying levels of investment in Infrastructure for a region.
+Some customers will have slower networks in general based on geography and varying levels of investment in infrastructure for a region.
 It goes further than geography though, with the ubiquity of smart phone usage, even in places with solid infrastructure, a single customer can experience wildly different network speeds, including complete lack of connectivity, over time.
 Connectivity and the speed of that connection can even vary within the span of a single session with your app.

 Speaking of mobile usage, this introduced some additional challenges.
 The first being device speed.
 There are a staggering number of devices out in the world.
-Many people may be using older devices or devices in a lower price point those that of most developers.
-This means code that runs just fine on a developer’s laptop, or the latest iPhone may be sluggish, janky, or even entirely unusable on a customer’s phone or tablet.
+Many people may be using older devices or devices in a lower price point than those of most developers.
+This means code that runs just fine on a developer's laptop, or the latest iPhone may be sluggish, janky, or even entirely unusable on a customer's phone or tablet.

 Couple a slow/unstable connection with an under powered device and your bloated bundle running a shitload of inefficient operations is going to create a horrible, frustrating experience, possibly chew up data, costing additional money for the customer, drain their battery, and just generally suck ass to use.